microchip-pic-avr-examples/dpsk3-power-buck-average-current-mode-control/.mchp_private/doxygen_src/markdown-files/getting_started.md

 <span id="sfw_2f"></span>
 #### f) Voltage Ramp-Up
-Now the digital feedback loop and PWM are enabled and the closed loop system reference value is incremented with every execution of the state machine (100 µsec interval).
+Now the digital feedback loop and PWM are enabled and the closed loop system reference value is incremented with every execution of the state machine (typical 100 µsec interval).
 The control loop has been adjusted to operate with a cross-over frequency of >10 kHz matching the maximum perturbation frequency allowed to keep the control system stable.

 [[back](#startDoc)]